 - 500 g of beef mince

 - 2 cloves of garlic peeled and finely chopped

 - 10 g of fresh ginger peeled and finely chopped

 - ½ teaspoon cayenne pepper

-Pre-heat a pan on high heat.
-Add your oil, then your minced meat (add in 2 batches if the pan gets too overcrowded).
+Preheat a pan over high heat for 1-2 minutes.
+Add half of your oil, then add your minced meat (add in 2 batches if you think the pan will be too overcrowded).

 Fry the meat until you get a nice brown colour (this should take about 3-5 minutes), season with salt and pepper, then transfer onto kitchen paper.

-Add more oil to the pan, then add your spring onion, fry for a bit, then add your garlic and ginger.
+Add the other half of your oil to the pan, then add your spring onion, garlic and ginger.
 Fry for a bit longer then add the meat back to the pan.

 Add your cayenne pepper, along with a pinch of salt and pepper, mix through and then set aside and to let the mixture cool.

 Once the beef has cool down for a minute or 2, place it neatly inside of your lettuce cups.